 - Demonstrated increased learner engagement and proficiency

-Specifically, they will share the insights they’ve had from three perspectives.
+Specifically, they shared the insights they’ve had from three perspectives.

 EXECUTIVES: Delivering Learning of the Future at a Fraction of the Cost

 Discover how new technologies not only slash your training implementation costs, but bring a treasure trove of business intelligence to your team.
 You’ll be able to prove positive business outcomes now that prepare your organization for the future of workplace learning.

 Explore the unexpected gift of learning analytics, enabling frontline managers to easily connect with their teams, supported with real-time actionable and personalized data for targeted coaching opportunities.

 Meet the unmet needs of your learners by slashing training time, boosting engagement, and increasing proficiency which results in lasting on-the-job behavior change.